Michael Sgan-Cohen: Art career

-A major role in Michael Sgan-Cohen's conception of art is given to the word and especially the Hebrew word.
-This does not only reflect the artist's preoccupation with ideas and intellectual reflection, but also his recognition of the text as the fundamental medium and subject characterizing Jewish culture.
-Sgan-Cohen was one of the pioneers in the sophisticated use of the Hebrew language as a means of expression in contemporary visual art.
-Hebrew served in his view as the bridge between Jewish heritage, particularly the Bible, and the contemporary search for Israeli cultural identity.
-His works are replete with the complex deployment of culturally charged Hebrew phrases and with the Hebrew Alphabet as a visual theme.
+Michael Sgan-Cohen's art paid special attention to the word and especially the Hebrew word.
+He recognized the text as a fundamental medium and subject in Jewish culture.
+Sgan-Cohen was one of the pioneers in the use of the Hebrew language in contemporary visual art.
+Hebrew served in his view as the bridge between Jewish heritage, particularly the Bible, and the search for Israeli cultural identity.
+His works are replete with culturally charged Hebrew phrases and the Hebrew alphabet.
 The drawn or painted Hebrew word served him as the way in which a generally non-visual, verbal tradition can be approached in the visual medium.
-The Hinneni (1978) theme is just one example of this use of words as visual images, the word becoming a powerful effect on the eye.
+The Hinneni (1978) theme is just one example of this, the word becoming a powerful effect on the eye.
 In other paintings, he portrayed the body in its basic "alphabetic" gestures, placed his self-portrait in a text, copied whole chapters from the bible and made writing itself into a painted image.
 In those actions, Sgan-Cohen's developed a unique poetic and artistic view of the visual aspects of the Hebrew word and the Hebrew alphabet.
 Naturally, the Bible became a major source in his art: Moses, The Akedah, Jonah and the Leviathan, Psalms, etc. In a very ambitious and project, Sgan-Cohen made twelve large panels in which the whole text of the Twelve Minor Prophets (Trei Assar) were copied, a homage to the long tradition of the meticulous reproduction of the word of the prophet and at token of respect to the sanctity of the word.
 In his works, he thus brought together in a highly original way the sensibilities of the critical, self-reflexive post-modern artist who understands the late and the repetitive with those of a modernist one who appreciated the archaic and the primary.

 Michael Sgan-Cohen's work shifts between painting and icon, reality and myth, nostalgia and critical distance.
-His conceptual images capture and invigorate a whole cultural alphabet, combining iconic qualities with virtues of simplicity, depth and humour.
+His conceptual images capture and invigorate a whole cultural alphabet, combining iconic qualities with simplicity, depth and humour.
 An image of Israel's map, for example, combines the political, mythical, visual and textual languages and thereby figures the intricate and tension-ridden Israeli place as both a direct experience and an emblem branded in Zionists and Israeli minds.
-In another exemplary work Sgan-Cohen portrayed himself as a Kabbalist who holds in his hand the tree of spheres assembled from parts of a child's old wooden toy.
-Rather than dissolving into mystical trance, he foregrounds the very language game and play of the artistic-cultural act.
+In another work Sgan-Cohen portrayed himself as a Kabbalist who holds in his hand the tree of spheres assembled from parts of a child's old wooden toy.
+Rather than dissolving into mystical trance, he foregrounds the language game and play of the artistic-cultural act.